 - Increase in remuneration cost excluding progression increments or progression buy out costs, and PRP pot switches

 For those departments to whom the below do not apply, the figures will be identical:

 departments who have agreed a switch in funding from the non-consolidated performance pay pot to fund recruitment and retention pressures

 Those departments that fall under either or both of the above are expected to report the effects of these factors on their IRC by entering outturn and forecast data for all three versions of the IRC.

 National Living Wage (NLW)

 Number of employees on the NLW: The number of eligible employees that are on (or are within 5 pence of) the NLW from April in the pay remit year.
-For example, as of April 2017, the rate of National Living Wage will be £7.50.
+For example, as of April 2018, the rate of the National Living Wage is £7.83.